 Note that these symptoms don’t necessarily mean you have kidney cancer, but if you are experiencing any of these symptoms and also fit into a few of the risk factors above, consult with your doctor about getting a screening.
-These symptoms are in order of how common they are, with the most common at the top:
+According to Cleveland Clinic symptoms are in order of how common they are, with the most common at the top:

 - Blood in the urine